JorgeF123/SimpleBlockchain/README.md

 - **Maven**: Build tool and dependency management
 - **Gson 2.10.1**: JSON serialization/deserialization library

+## Project Concept: BlockPets Game

+This project is evolving into a blockchain-based collectible pet game where:
+- Each pet is stored as a block on the blockchain
+- Pets have unique traits (type, color, rarity) determined by their block hash
+- Players have wallets with unique addresses
+- Pets can be traded between players (recorded on blockchain)
+- All pet ownership and trades are permanently stored on the blockchain

 ## Learning Resources

 This implementation is based on blockchain tutorial concepts.
-The goal is to understand the fundamentals and extend the project with original features, including web API integration and real-world use cases.
+The goal is to understand the fundamentals and extend the project with original features, including web API integration and real-world use cases like digital collectibles.

 ## License